It’s been six weeks since I quit my job to become a published writer, and I’m finally taking the

 1. Have it Reviewed by Your Critique Group or a Professional.

-I’ve been meeting with the same ladies for almost four years.
+I’ve been meeting with the same ladies for almost five years.
 They’ve seen anything from my really rough drafts to my fully polished manuscripts.
 And all of their input has been undoubtedly valuable.

 Before you submit, take the first chapter of your novel or your complete picture book to a writer’s group.
 A lot of writer’s groups meet at public libraries or can be found through your regional SCBWI group.
 (Read more about how to find a writer’s group here.)